How to Choose and Use a Cane

 - Reach back with both hands to grip the chair arms.

-- Put your weaker leg slightly off the floor.
+- Lift your weaker leg slightly off the floor.

 - Put all your weight on your stronger leg.

-- Slowly sit down and slide backwards into the chair.
+- Slowly sit down and slide back into the chair.

 - Hold your cane with your stronger hand.